xvik/gradle-teavm-plugin/README.md

     optimizationLevel = ADVANCED
     /**
      * An array of fully qualified class names.
 Each class must implement
-     * {@link org.teavm.model.ClassHolderTransformer} interface and have a public no-argument constructor.
+     * "org.teavm.model.ClassHolderTransformer" interface and have a public no-argument constructor.
 These
      * transformers are used to transform ClassHolders, that are SSA-based representation of JVM classes.
 Transformers
      * run right after parsing JVM classes and producing SSA representation.
      */